whanchong/ts-loader/README.md

 # ts-loader
 Loader for web and Cordova app.
 The loader will load the files based on a manifest file and creates the relevant DOM nodes to load and start the app.
 With the `useLocalCache` option set to `true`, the files will be written on the persistent storage of the app.

+## Requirements

+If using in an Cordova App, the following plugins are required:

+- `cordova-plugin-file`
+- `cordova-plugin-file-transfer`

 ## Quick Start

 `npm run build` - Build ts-loader.js and ts-loader.min.js